 Fed Reaction to a Recession

 CoinDesk makes the argument that when a prolonged recession does happen that the Fed will need to lower interest rates and that will be good for cryptocurrencies.
 They also note that Bitcoin has tended to track with the Nasdaq as the stock market rises and falls.
 If and when a recession gets bad enough the Fed will lower rates which will stimulate the stock market and probably cryptocurrency values as well.
-But, during a recession what evidence we have points to a slump in crypto values during a recession and a surge in value as the Fed lowers rates.
+But, during a recession what evidence we have points to a slump in crypto values and a surge in value as the Fed lowers rates.

 Nasdaq vs Bitcoin